EugeneMsv/leetcode/README.md

 - Character.isDigit `static boolean isDigit(char ch) // Determines if the specified character is a digit.`
 - Character.isAlphabetic `static boolean isAlphabetic(int codePoint)  // Determines if the specified character (Unicode code point) is alphabetic.`
 - Arrays.asList `static <T> List<T> asList(T... a)  // Returns a fixed-size list backed by the specified array.`
+- Collections.sort `void sort(List<T> list, Comparator<? super T> c)  // Sorts the specified list according to the order induced by the specified comparator.`
+- Comparator.comparing `Comparator.comparing(Car::position)  // Accepts a function that extracts a Comparable sort key from a type T, and returns a Comparator<T> that compares by that sort key.`
+- comparator.reversed `Comparator.comparing(Car::position).reversed() // Returns a comparator that imposes the reverse ordering of this comparator.`

 ### Common knowledge